Nivalyx/osu-wiki/wiki/Tournaments/CIC/2021/en.md

    - **+2/+1/+1/+1** in the case where the 2st place and the 3nd place players are tied.
    - **+2/+2/+2/0** in the case where the 1st place, the 2st place, and the 3nd place players are tied.
    - **+2/+2/+2/+2** in the case where all four players are tied.
-4. Players are **not allowed** to ban maps in the Group Stage.
+4. Players are **not allowed** to ban maps in the Group stage.
-5. There is no Lower Bracket in the Group Stage.
+5. There is no Lower Bracket in the Group stage.
 6. Rankings of each group are determined by sorting the results of each individual player's performance in the following priority:
    - Most points obtained.
    - Winner of the Tiebreaker.